Chadack History, Family Crest & Coats of Arms

 To add to the confusion, Chadwick is a surname frequented to Lancashire, Warwickshire and Worcestershire name.
 Chadwick is "a hamlet and manor, in the parish and union of Bromsgrove, Upper division of the hundred of Halfshire, Droitwich and E. divisions of the county of Worcester."

-Important Dates for the Chadack family
+Early History of the Chadack family

 This web page shows only a small excerpt of our Chadack research.
 Another 56 words (4 lines of text) covering the years 1600 and 1683 are included under the topic Early Chadack History in all our PDF Extended History products and printed products wherever possible.